Tony Saletan

-Anthony D. "Tony" Saletan is an American folk singer, children's instructional television pioneer, and music educator, who is responsible for the modern rediscovery, in the mid-1950s, of two of the genre's best-known songs, "Michael Row the Boat Ashore" and "Kumbaya".
-In 1955, he was the first performer to appear on Boston's new educational television station, WGBH.
+Anthony David Saletan (June 29, 1931 – August 26, 2025) was an American folk singer, children's instructional television pioneer, and music educator.
+Saletan was responsible for the modern rediscovery, in the mid-1950s, of two of the genre's best-known songs, "Michael Row the Boat Ashore" and "Kumbaya".
+In 1955, he was the first performer to appear on Boston's educational television station, WGBH.
 In 1969, Saletan was the first musical guest to appear on Sesame Street.

-Early life
+Background

-Born and raised in New York City, he attended the Walden School and received his bachelor's and master's degrees from Harvard University.
-For a brief period during his childhood, Saletan's piano teacher was a young Leonard Bernstein.
-He was involved as a teen in the Henry Wallace presidential campaign of 1948, in which original music in the folk style was important.
-Saletan settled in the Boston area, where for several years he appeared on educational television (WGBH), taught music in the Newton, Massachusetts public schools, and gave private guitar lessons.
+Born and raised in New York City, Saletan attended the Walden School.
+For a brief period during his childhood, his piano teacher was a young Leonard Bernstein.
+While a teen, he was involved in the Henry Wallace presidential campaign of 1948, in which original music in the folk style was important.
+After receiving his undergraduate and master's degrees in music education at Harvard University, Saletan settled in the Boston area, where for several years he appeared on educational television (WGBH), taught music in the Newton, Massachusetts public schools, and gave private guitar lessons.
+During this time he married and raised a son and a daughter.
 He also became involved in folk dancing and calling of contra dances.
-Saletan has often taught at Pinewoods Dance Camp in Plymouth, Massachusetts.
-Later in life, Saletan moved to Tacoma, Washington.
+Saletan frequently taught at Pinewoods Dance Camp in Plymouth, Massachusetts.

+Later in life, Saletan moved with his second wife to Tacoma, Washington and raised another daughter.
+Saletan died from complications of Alzheimer's disease in Tacoma, on August 26, 2025, at the age of 94.